 begin

-This code creates an IniFile object and assigns 'myapp.ini' to the only property of the class - the FileName property - used to specify the name of the INI file you are to use.
+The above code creates an IniFile object and assigns 'myapp.ini' to the only property of the class — the FileName property used to specify the name of the INI file you are to use.

-The code as written above looks (stores) for the myapp.ini file in the \Windows directory.
-A better way to store application data is in the application's folder - just specify the full path name of the file for the Create method:
+The code as written above looks for the myapp.ini file in the \Windows directory.
+A better way to store application data is in the application's folder - just specify the full pathname of the file for the Create method:

 // place the INI in the application folder,